documentationfor yFiles for HTML 3.0.0.1

 Planar

-A graph is called planar, if it can be drawn in the plane such that there are no edge crossings.
+A graph is called planar if it can be drawn on a plane without any edge crossings.

 Top